RESEARCH STARTER

 Vegetation in the desert areas consists of shrubs, grasses, and other drought-resistant plants.
 The land becomes more heavily wooded toward the northeast.

-Climate: Namibia's climate is generally semiarid, with the Namib Desert along the coast and the Kalahari Desert in the east.
-Around Windhoek, in the northeastern part of the country, conditions are subtropical; despite the heat, the high altitude makes conditions tolerable.
+Climatically, Namibia is predominantly semiarid, shaped by the Namib Desert along the Atlantic coast and the Kalahari Desert in the east.
+Conditions around Windhoek and parts of the northeast are subtropical; however, the country’s generally high elevation helps moderate daytime heat.

 Economy

-Namibia is considered a developing country and is trying to diversify its economy, increase foreign investment, and reduce dependence on South Africa, the country's major market.
+Namibia is considered a developing country and is trying to diversify economy, increase foreign investment, and reduce dependence on South Africa, the country's major market.
 The country's economy is dependent on mining and the export of minerals.
-Major obstacles to growth include high unemployment (estimated at 19.42 percent in 2023) and a lack of skilled workers.
-In 2023, the per capita gross domestic product (GDP) was estimated at US$11,500; although this figure is relatively high for the region, that is due to significant income and wealth inequality.
+Key constraints on economic growth include high unemployment, estimated at 19.2 percent in 2024, and a shortage of skilled labor.
+In the same year, per capita gross domestic product (GDP) was estimated at US$10,300.
+While this level is comparatively high within the region, it largely reflects pronounced income and wealth inequality rather than broad-based prosperity.

 Namibia belongs to the South African Customs Union, a free-trade organization headquartered in Windhoek; the other members are South Africa, Botswana, Lesotho, and Swaziland.
-Although Namibia has its own currency (the Namibian dollar), it belongs to a monetary union with South Africa, and accepts the South African rand as legal tender.
+Although Namibia has a national currency, the Namibian dollar, it belongs to a monetary union with South Africa, and accepts the South African rand as legal tender.

 Minerals account for a majority of the country's exports.
 Principal exports include diamonds, copper, gold, zinc, lead, and uranium.
 The main ports are at Luderitz and Walvis Bay; the latter has an excellent deepwater facility.
 Namibia's biggest trading partners are China and South Africa.